defeo/class-cost/technical-annex.md

 the organisers, and will have to be validated by the Management Committee.

-Both for meetings and workshops, the
+Both for meetings and Workshops, the
-Action will strive to involve young researchers in their organisation, in particular from Inclusiveness Target Countries, to encourage responsibility taking and network building.
+Action will strive to involve young researchers in their organisation, in particular from Inclusiveness Target Countries, to encourage responsibility-taking and network-building.

 A limited amount of Short-Term Scientific Missions and Conference Grants will be reserved to encourage PhD students to visit other